je-nunez/find_an_auction/README.md

 have a limit on the number of API of requests per day, in the order of thousands only), then concatenated, and the result converted into JSON string to output.

+eBay also offers `OutputSelectorType` as to what output to return in the replies, and `AspectFilter`s, where the aspects of an item have this role, as eBay says:

+*characteristic of an item in a category.
+For example, "Shoes Size" or "Style" might be aspects of the Men's Shoes category, while "Genre" and "Album Type" could be aspects of the Music CDs category.*

 # Updating the Finding Kit for Enhaced Search client-side JAR